-Consistent with Indian equity markets, the fair values of the company's Public Indian Investments continued to experience heightened volatility during the first quarter of 2023.
+Consistent with Indian equity markets, the fair values of the company's Indian Investments demonstrated strong performance in the second quarter of 2023.
 The company also recorded unrealized foreign currency translation gains consistent with the recovery in the Indian rupee as the company's net assets and net earnings are primarily denominated in Indian rupees.